Gianbacchio/ESP8266_Spiram/README.md

-# Arduino IDE ESP8266 - SPI SRam library for Microchip 23LC1024
+# Arduino IDE ESP8266 - SPI-Ram library for Microchip 23LC1024

 This Library provides the interface of a 125kByte SRAM chip with ESP8266 through SPI connection.